-3. Service contracts: Similar with a PSA and unlike a concession, a service contract or service agreement does not confer ownership of oil or gas resources and reserves to an involved hydrocarbon company.
+Similar to a PSA and unlike a concession, a service contract or service agreement is another type of a contractual system that does not confer ownership of oil or gas resources and reserves to an involved hydrocarbon company.
 However, unlike a PSA, the involved company is not actually a lessee but a mere service contractor that does not have any right over the economic gains from oil or gas production.

-In other words, a service contract gives the involved oil company the task of developing the particular land area for productive economic activity.
-It provides capabilities for exploration, extraction, and processing of oil or gas, thus receiving payment from the state for such services.
-Note that the income received by this company can still be subjected under corporate income tax or are given special oil taxes.
+In other words, a service contract tasks a involved or contracted company to develop a particular land area for productive economic activity.
+This company provides capabilities for exploration, extraction, and processing of oil or gas, thus receiving payment from the state for providing such services.
+Note that the income received by this company can still be subjected under a corporate income tax and a special tax arrangement.

 This setup was first introduced in Argentina during the 1950s.
 Two subsets of service contracts later emerged: pure service contracts and risk service contracts.
-Pure service contracts chiefly involve fixed contract price as the only source of revenue of the contractor.
-A state essentially commissions an oil company to provide capabilities for oil or gas exploration, extraction, and production.
-Meanwhile, risk service contracts involve giving a contractor a share of oil gas, granted that it is solely responsible for shouldering oil or gas exploration expenses.
+Pure service contracts involve fixed contract price as the only source of revenues for the contracted company.
+A state essentially commissions a company to provide capabilities for oil or gas exploration, extraction, and production.
+Meanwhile, risk service contracts involve giving the contracted company a share of oil or gas revenues, granted that it is solely responsible for shouldering oil or gas exploration expenses.

 Advantages and disadvantages of each oil and gas agreement

-Another advantage of a concession is that the lessee absorbs all financial risks, including the cost of oil exploration.
-In case failure to prove productive oil or gas reserves, financial burden is largely shouldered by the lessee.
+Another advantage of a concession is that the lessee absorbs all financial risks, including the costs of oil exploration.
+In case there is a failure to determine the existence of an economically viable oil or gas reserve, financial burden is largely shouldered by the lessee.

-There are undesirable offshoots however.
-One disadvantage of concession is that a lessor may find a hard time looking for a company that is willing to provide exploration, extraction, and/or processing capabilities due to high financial risk.
+There are undesirable offshoots, however.
+One disadvantage of concession is that a lessor may have a hard time looking for a company that is willing to provide exploration, extraction, and/or processing capabilities due to the high financial risks.
 Another disadvantage is that nationalists deem concessions as a form of Western exploitation and a remnant of imperialism.

 One notable disadvantage of a PSA that concerns a state or mineral rights owner is the involved complexity.
 This type of oil and gas agreement is very complex in structure and it requires high level of negotiation.
 A lessor must have access to financial and commercial, legal, environmental, and technical expertise.